WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoPipeline.md

 ```

 ### -ProjectName
-Project where the variable group has to be created
+Project where the pipeline will be created.

 ```yaml
 Type: String